Library Instruction

 Referral to dissertation institution library contacts and guides

-LSCS Librarians can put you in touch with the appropriate librarian for your subject area at your dissertation institution, and provide you with contact information and guidance to any on-line subject guides your university library may offer.
+LSC Librarians can help you get in touch with the appropriate librarian for your subject area at your dissertation institution, and provide you with contact information and guidance to any on-line subject guides your university library may offer.

 - ProQuest Dissertations & Theses (PQDT) Open allows access to the full text versions of open access dissertations and theses free of charge.